undergrad-partner-school

 If you need help with paying for your studies and you meet certain eligibility requirements, you may be eligible for need-based aid.

-2,459 students were designated some form of need-based financial aid.
-The total number of students (including freshmen) who were determined to have financial need was estimated to be 3,077.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $42,077,709, and state $9,712.
+There were 2,459 students who acquired need-based financial aid of any kind.
+The total number of students (including freshmen) who were determined to have financial need ended up being 3,077.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $42,077,709, and state $9,712.

 $1,779